 RomaMoMA is a contemporary art project initiating a forum for collaborative reflection on a future Roma Museum of Contemporary Art, with the involvement of local [AE1] and international, Roma and non-Roma artists, cultural experts, social scientists and the civil sphere.
 RomaMoMA is a joint initiative of the European Roma Institute for Arts and Culture (ERIAC) and OFF-Biennale Budapest.
-In the form of a contemporary art project, by means of involving stakeholder communities, and exploiting the possibilities of collective thinking and discourse, as well as the critical and discursive potentials of contemporary art, it – “prefiguratively” – “creates” itself: an imagined and yet real space that is home to both the Roma arts and artists.
-The suffix in the title, “MoMA” (Museum of Modern Art) is a reference to the prototype of art museums, and it emphasises the dominant role of museums in processes of canonisation, as well as the lack of self-representation by minority groups in museum collections.
+In the form of a contemporary art project, by means of involving stakeholder communities, and exploiting the possibilities of collective thinking and discourse, as well as the critical and discursive potentials of contemporary art, it “prefiguratively creates” itself: an imagined and yet real space that is home to both the Roma arts and artists.
+The suffix in the title, “MoMA” (Museum of Modern Art), is a reference to the prototype of art museums, and it emphasizes the dominant role of museums in processes of canonization, as well as the lack of self-representation by minority groups in museum collections.

-The RomaMoMA project is realised within the framework of a multiple-year partnership with ERIAC.
-For more information, please see: What is RomaMoMA
+The RomaMoMA project is realized within the framework of a multiple-year partnership with ERIAC.
+For more information, please see: https://eriac.org/what-is-roma...

 Participating curators: Anna Lujza Szász